 Who needs a paper invite anyways?

-Scrap them altogether and opt for an Evite that directs your guests to your wedding web page for all the finer details of the big day.
+Scrap them all together and opt for an Evite that directs your guests to your wedding web page for all the finer details of the big day.

 You may balk at the very idea but hey, surely your concern for the environment should be put above appearances sake?